What are the Fulfillment Fund's outcomes?

 Does the Fulfillment Fund only serve students in Los Angeles?

-No. Because we have designed our programs to be both effective and replicable, during the 2012-13 academic year, we began providing programs at two high schools in Clark County, Nevada, an effort that has now been incorporated as Fulfillment Fund Las Vegas, an independent nonprofit organization that is 100% supported by the Las Vegas community.
+No. Because we have designed our programs to be both effective and replicable, during the 2012-13 academic year, we began providing programs at three high schools in Clark County, Nevada; an effort that has now been incorporated as Fulfillment Fund Las Vegas, an independent nonprofit organization that is 100% supported by the Las Vegas community.
 We are also exploring invitations to expand our services to other communities throughout the country.

 How does the Fulfillment Fund work with the Los Angeles Unified School District?